simondenman/SemanticSearchChallengeAVSS18/README.md

 ### Testing Your Output Format

-If you wish to verify that your code is outputting data in the correct format, the ```sample_data``` directory contains an XML for a small test set (using the first 10 queries from the training data) and the corresponding ground truth file that you may use.
+If you wish to verify that your code is outputting data in the correct format, the ```sample_data``` directory (in task_1) contains an XML for a small test set (using the first 10 queries from the training data) and the corresponding ground truth file that you may use.
 To use these, for each of the 10 queries in Test.xml compare to the 10 images listed in GT.xml; and output the results in the format described above.

 ## Task 2 Data Format